edobashira/speech-language-processing/README.rst

 Speech and Natural Language Processing
 #######################################

 A curated list of speech and natural language processing resources.

-Inspired by awesome-php.
 Other awesome lists can be found in the awesome-awesomeness list.

-If you want to contribute to this list (please do), send me a pull request or contact me @josephmisiti
+If you want to contribute to this list (please do), send me a pull request.

 All Sub-caterogires are  listed in alphabetical order